CS171/2020/index.md

 This website is for both the Harvard college CS 171 course and the Harvard Extension School CSCI E-171 course.

 **Limited enrollment:** To provide the best possible learning experience this course has limited enrollment.
 We only admit 80 college students and 30 Extension school students.
-*College students:* If you are interested in joining this course please fill out a enrollment survey. **The enrollment survey will be available AFTER the first lecture (Sept 4th, 5:00pm) until Sunday Sept 8th, midnight.** The survey is available on our Canvas page.
+*College students:* If you are interested in joining this course please fill out a enrollment survey. **The enrollment survey will be available AFTER shopping period starts.** The survey is available on our Canvas page.
 *DCE students:* Course enrollment is on a first-come, first-serve basis, starting July 29th.

 **Cross-registering college students:** To get access to the course's Canvas page you will have to 1) get an XID [here](http://xid.harvard.edu/); 2) send an e-mail to staff@cs171.org with the subject 'Canvas ID'; 3) the e-mail needs to contain your Name, e-mail and XID.